 That’s because we are the first generation of digital moms who need to figure this out.
 We can’t ignore it.
 Social media and online relating are here to stay.
 If we do our job properly, our kids will one day leave our care and make decisions on their own.
 And, most likely, one of those decisions will be “I will use social media”.

-So, my momma friend, you’ve got a responsibility now.
+So, you’ve got a responsibility now.
 It is up to you to teach your children healthy social media habits while they are in your care.
 Just like you need to let them experience money so that they grow up to be fiscally responsible, you need to let them experience social media so that they grow up to be digitally responsible.
 [Related Post: 5 Tips for Healthy Tech Habits in Your Famiy]

 Now (ready for some personal conviction?) the first step to teaching your children is to examine your own habits to decide if you are setting a good example.
 I learned this the hard way.
 Early on in my Facebook “life”, my (then) 11-year-old daughter looked at me and said, “Mommy, when I wake up in the morning, I always see you on Facebook.
 Are you spending any time with God in the mornings?”
 Ouch!
 I realized then (and many times since) that I needed to address my habits and identify social media’s place in my life.